Subscribe to What’s Up Newp’s daily newsletter

 Thanksgiving is fast approaching, as is Black Friday, as is Small Business Saturday, as is Cyber Monday, and a holiday season that has many small retailers hoping for survival during a raging pandemic.

 Predictions have been grim.
 Many experts anticipate several small business and restaurant closures.
 While others suggest survival, and even prosperity, wrests with the innovative.
+You can use social media platforms like Instagram to enhance your business reach.
+Also, you can find growth tools here if you need them!

 In publications across the country, small business owners are quoted as nervous about the holiday season.